-1. Set up a Web server that is appropriate for your operating system (such as IIS on a Windows server or Apache on a Linux server).
+Set up a Web server that is appropriate for your operating system (such as IIS on a Windows server or Apache on a Linux server).

-NOTE: For details on setting up a Web server, consult the documentation for your operating system.
+For details on setting up a Web server, consult the documentation for your operating system.
 When setting up a Web server for this purpose, it is generally appropriate to accept the default settings (such as using port 80 for an HTTP server) and permissions.
-For details about port usage, see Appendix D - Port Usage.
+For details about port usage, see Port Usage Tables on page 242.